Linux Regular Expression (RegEx) syntax integration

 0 Votes

-Steve Veach posted over 4 years ago
+Steve Veach posted about 5 years ago

 Great minds think alike.
 I already found, installed, and used Everything.
 It's pretty amazing for searching for file names.
 Thanks!